jeyu54217/Notes/Python/File_IO.md

 # Execute SQL query
 cursor.execute("SELECT * FROM my_table")

-# Print the result directly on the terminal (return a list of tuples)
+# Print the executed result directly on the terminal (return a list of tuples)
 results = cursor.fetchall()
 print(results)